DataCrunch-io/datacrunch-public/docs/Reference/Authentication.md

 ```

-## How to refresh an Access token using the refresh token:
+## How to get a new Access token using the refresh token:

 When an Access Token expires, create a new one using the refresh token and calling the token endpoint with a `refresh_token` grant type: